 6. State-Created Danger

 “As a general rule, members of the public have no constitutional right to sue [public] employees who fail to protect them against harm inflicted by third parties.”
 Hernandez v.
 City of San Jose, 897 F.3d 1125, 1133 (9th Cir.
 2018) (quoting L.W. v.
 Grubbs, 974 F.2d 119, 121 (9th Cir.
 1992)).
 One exception to this general rule is the state-created danger doctrine.
 Under this exception, a government employee must have affirmatively placed the plaintiff in a position of danger, that is, the employee’s actions must have created or exposed an individual to a danger that he or she would not have otherwise faced.
 Id.
 To prove that the exception applies, “[t]he affirmative act must create an actual, particularized danger,” “the ultimate injury to the plaintiffs must be foreseeable,” and “the employees must have . . . acted with ‘deliberate indifference’ to a ‘known or obvious danger.’”
 Id. (citations omitted).
 As an example, it was not clearly established that at the time a police officer disclosed the victim’s confidential report of domestic violence to the victim’s alleged abuser, who was another police officer, such disclosure violated victim’s substantive due process rights under the state-created danger doctrine.
 The disclosing officer was entitled to qualified immunity from the victim’s § 1983 substantive due process claim.
 Martinez, 91 F.4th at 1031-32 (“[W]e now clarify that right going forward.
 An officer is liable under the state-created danger doctrine when the officer discloses a victim’s confidential report to a violent perpetrator in a manner that increases the risk of retaliation against the victim.”).
+In Estate of Soakai v.
+Abdelaziz, the Ninth Circuit held that it was clearly established that “hampering an individual’s access to emergency treatment can constitute a substantive due process violation when the ‘affirmative conduct’ prong of the state-created danger exception is also satisfied” and that “an officer’s inaction—such as failing to provide aid—can violate the Due Process Clause if the officer previously put another in danger, even if the officer’s earlier danger-creating conduct served legitimate law enforcement objectives.”
+137 at 986 (9th Cir.
+2025).
 For a discussion of the state-created danger doctrine and the clearly established requirement in the context of a state prison exposing guards and inmates to a heightened danger from COVID-19, see Polanco, 76 F.4th at 926-31.
 For a discussion of foster children’s clearly established right to state protection in the supervision, protection, and safe foster care placement by a social worker, see Tamas v.
 Dep’t of Soc. & Health Servs., 630 F.3d 833, 846-47 (9th Cir.
 2010).

 7. Fourteenth Amendment